briencj/drat/README.md

 Windows binary: [imageData_0.1-53.zip](http://briencj.github.io/drat/bin/windows/contrib/3.5/imageData_0.1-53.zip);  Package source: [imageData_0.1-53.tar.gz](http://briencj.github.io/drat/src/contrib/imageData_0.1-53.tar.gz).

 The package is also available from CRAN: <https://cran.r-project.org/web/packages/imageData/index.html>.
-However, the version here is likely to be somewhat newer than that on CRAN.
+However, the version here is likely to be more recent than that on CRAN.